crowdgames/cartoscope/README.md

 		5. Sudo ngnix -s reload to reload with a new conf when ngnix is already running

 12. #### Start Project
-		1. Go to Cartoscope-backend directory and run npm start
+		1. Go to cartoscope-backend directory and run npm start
 		2. Login to http://localhost:8081 to start